What is work based learning

 CDES recommends that you participate in at least one type of workplace experience during your study to help you make career planning decisions.

 These experiences can build on each other: you might first attend a site visit to an organisation, then participate in work experience in another area or industry, then get back in touch with someone you met on the site visit and do an internship with their organisation.

-Workplace experiences look great on your CV, and learning from the feedback you receive from employers will make you more employable when you graduate.
+Work based learning experiences look great on your CV, and learning from the feedback you receive from employers will make you more employable when you graduate.

-Workplace experiences will:
+Work based learning experiences will: